Differentiability of the $\chi$-volume function over an adelic curve: Introduction

 \subsection{Acknowledgements}

 The author would like to thank Huayi Chen for proposing this subject and for his support throughout the redaction of this text.
-We also thank Mathieu Daylies for useful remarks.
+We also thank Mathieu Daylies and Nuno Hultberg for useful remarks.